 Creating Your Own Relationships

 Music supervision is a craft and a highly nuanced profession.
-It combines a deep knowledge of music and music for picture with music clearance and negotiation skills.
-It also requires a wide network of relationships with music rights holders and other creatives like show runners, executive producers and directors.
+It combines a deep knowledge of music and music for pictures with music clearance and negotiation skills.
+It also requires a wide network of relationships with music rights holders and other creatives like showrunners, executive producers, and directors.
 Before pitching to a music supervisor, take the time to research their current project(s) and ask yourself if your sound is a realistic fit.
-Let them know concisely who owns or controls both your master and publishing rights.
+Let them know concisely who owns or controls both your recording and publishing rights.
 Above all, be professional and respectful.
 That may be surprising for most, but, at least for me, it goes a long way.

 The Benefits of Sync